bourriquet/imperial_msc_computing/matlab/tut2.md

 _Create a struct array_:

-(Found in +lifelogging/summarise_data.m... currently does not take into account different users in A and B)
+(Found in +lifelogging/summarise_data.m... currently does not take into account different user_ids in A and B)

 ```matlab
  S = lifelogging.summarise_data(A,B)